LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/apple-auth.md

 #### Request Body

-The request body defines how the Apple Auth bubble looks in the LiveEngage Agent Workspace and not how the bubble looks on the consumer device.
+The request body defines how the Apple Auth bubble looks in the Conversational Cloud Agent Workspace and not how the bubble looks on the consumer device.
 This Apple Auth structured content template in the Agent Workspace is for conversational context, transcript and historic records, as well as ease of use for agents.

 See the [introduction to templates](structured-content-introduction-to-structured-content.html#templates) for information on a basic template that you can send.